 Before buying any lights, ask yourself what kind of light you're after.
 There are three to choose from:

-- Front light: As the name suggests, front lights are designed to be attached to the front of your bike and throw out a white beam.
+As the name suggests, front lights are designed to be attached to the front of your bike and throw out a white beam.
 Typically more powerful than a rear light, front lights will help to ensure you're seen, but will more importantly help you to see where you're going.

-- Rear light: These are for the back of your bike, and they usually sit snugly on the seat post.
+These are for the back of your bike, and they usually sit snugly on the seat post.
 They have a red beam and their primary purpose is to make sure traffic sees you.

-- Light sets: Usually cheaper than buying front and rear lights separately, light sets are the money savvy choice and come with both a front and rear light.
+Usually cheaper than buying front and rear lights separately, light sets are the money savvy choice and come with both a front and rear light.

 Whilst having a front and rear light on your bike keeps you on the right side of the law, it's also a really good idea to have some secondary lights to give you even greater visibility.
 These don't have to be expensive or powerful; anything that lights you up at night helps.
-You can get small lights that clip onto your bag or clothes, as well as helmets with lights built into them.

 Important things to look out for